DataDog/hiring-engineers/answers.md

             sudo mysql -e "GRANT PROCESS ON *.* TO 'datadog'@'localhost';" sudo mysql -e "GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';"

 Running the following commands validated the the configuration was successful.
-See Screen Shot.
-Both commands display "MySQL user - OK"
+AS you can see from the screen shot, both commands display "MySQL user - OK"

             mysql -u datadog --password='p_KOOye63XjZjSBRMwr2s2c8' -e "show status" | \
             grep Uptime && echo -e "\033[0;32mMySQL user - OK\033[0m" || \